Candidates

 The qualifications for City Mayor, Alderman and Recorder are:

-- Qualified Town voters and bona fide residents within the corporate limits of the
+- a qualified Town voter and a bona fide resident within the corporate limits of the

 diploma or equivalent (G.E.D.) and being twenty-one (21) years of age at the